Temüjin (video game): Development

 The game was the first to use SouthPeak Games's "Video Reality" engine and was also the first game to be made entirely on 35 mm film.
 Lee Sheldon, best known for the critically acclaimed Ripley's Believe It or Not!: The Riddle of Master Lu, served as the game's writer and designer.
 During the development stage, the game was advertised heavily in gaming magazines as being a full motion video game with the interactivity that was missing in previous first person adventures.

 Development took 18 months.
 The video sequences were filmed with a production crew of over 180 people using special four-walled sets, which were a challenge for the cameramen.

 Reception

 Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "Temujin is a fairly solid first step towards the next generation of point-and-click adventure games, and SouthPeak's Video Reality technology allows developers to bring actual locations to games with ease.
 However, the games themselves still need a good plot and solid interface, and here's where Temujin lacks something."

 At the time, the popularity of adventure and full motion video games had all but vanished and the game was a commercial failure.
 Critics mostly gave the game less than favorable reviews as the boasted interactivity and realistic graphics were non-existent.
 The video screen was much smaller than the screen size and contained blurry visuals, and the fact that the main character was both mute and suffering from amnesia severely limited interaction with gameplay characters.

+Despite the poor reception, the game was still named a finalist by the Academy of Interactive Arts & Sciences for "Outstanding Achievement in Software Engineering" at the 1st Annual Interactive Achievement Awards.